 Is the cybersphere governed by the same moral norms as offline interaction?
 Does the internet offer us new ways to wrong each other?

 Can we make the internet a more ethical space?
 If so, what means are available to us?

 Attendance is free.
 Lunch and dinner can only be provided to speakers, but all participants are welcome for informal drinks.

-Funding and organizational assistance for the conference are generously provided by the Society for Applied Philosophy and the Institute of Philosophy, University of London.
+Funding and organizational assistance for the conference are generously provided by the Society for Applied Philosophy, the Aristotelian Society and the Institute of Philosophy, University of London.